 Although telemedicine services have been around for a while, it may be your first time using them.
 Luckily, the process that Recovery First is using is fairly easy to sign up for and learn.

 After you’ve spoken to our Admissions Navigators and have chosen Recovery First for your treatment, you’ll be asked to give us permission to treat you remotely.
-Treatment will be conducted through a HIPAA-compliant video conferencing service, which is why we need your permission.

 After discussing your treatment options with our Admissions Navigators and choosing our facility for your addiction treatment and care, there are just a couple of steps we’ll guide you through to start you treatment.